blagojevicboban/moodle-block_aipromptgen/README.md

    - Competencies: Site administration → Advanced features → “Competencies”.
    - Outcomes: Site administration → Advanced features → “Enable outcomes”.
    Then link competencies to the course (Course → More → Competencies) and/or define local/global outcomes.
+4. (Optional) Configure OpenAI integration (to enable "Send to ChatGPT"):
+  - Site administration → Plugins → Blocks → AI for Teachers
+  - Set the OpenAI API key and (optionally) the model (defaults to `gpt-4o-mini`).

 Usage
 1. Add the “AI for Teachers” block to a course page.
 2. Click “Open AI Prompt Builder”.
 3. Fill the fields (use Browse buttons for quick selection).
 4. Click “Generate prompt” and copy or download the generated text.
+5. (Optional) Click “Send to ChatGPT” to send the generated prompt and view the response inline (requires API key configuration).

 Permissions
 - Capability: `block/aipromptgen:manage` (required to view the block and use the builder).